A pretty standard attack by heavy characters in video games, the Shockwave Stomp

 - A number of artes in the Tales Series like Destruction Field and Demonic Circle create these by having the user strike the ground with their weapon.
 Large monster types like golems and dragons frequently use them a means of offense, as well.

-- The elephants from The World Ends With You.
+- The elephants from The World Ends with You.
 Repeatedly.
 And it will interrupt whatever you're doing.
+Even if you're floating in midair.

 - In many of the 3-D Pokémon spinoffs, this is how the attack "Earthquake" is shown as working.